Kevin Spacey Biography

 Back at The Old Vic, Spacey put on a revival of the David Mamet play Speed-the-Plow in 2008, where he took one of the three roles, the others being taken by Jeff Goldblum and Laura Michelle Kelly.
 In early 2009 Kevin Spacey directed Joe Sutton's Complicit, starring Richard Dreyfuss, Elizabeth McGovern and David Suchet.

 Kevin Spacey continued to be just as prolific during 2009 when he took on the role of Jack Abramoff in the film Casino Jack, worked opposite George Clooney in Men Who Stare at Goats, and was cast as a disillusioned psychiatrist in Shrink.
 In 2010 Kevin starred as a billionaire inventor in Father of Invention and was cast as one of the horrible bosses in the comedy Horrible Bosses.
-Most recently, Kevin has been cast alongside Demi Moore, Paul Bettany and Simon Baker in the film Margin Call.
+Also in 2010, Kevin was cast alongside Demi Moore, Paul Bettany and Simon Baker in the film Margin Call.

 On November 3, 2010, Kevin Spacey was named an honorary Commander of the Order of the British Empire (CBE) in recognition for his work in theatre.
 Prince Charles presented the award at a private ceremony in his official London residence, Clarence House.
 The CBE is only given to foreign nationals in the case of exceptional service to Britain.